umdwr/teachinghub/source/guides/writing/writ440.rst

 12-point font only and double-spaced) and submit the response to me as an attachment.

-MODULE 5: ORGANIZING DOCUMENTS FOR CONCISENESS AND CLARITY:
+MODULE 5: ORGANIZING DOCUMENTS FOR CONCISENESS AND CLARITY
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MODULE DESCRIPTION:
+MODULE DESCRIPTION
 ^^^^^^^^^^^^^^^^^^^

 As an accountant, you will be working with a variety of colleagues and